Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 After a thorough backwash, go to your DE stash and bring some to the skimmer.
 Do not delay adding DE after a backwash, or the grids could become caked with debris and reduce the efficiency of the system.

 Open the top lid of the skimmer, and add the manufacturer’s recommended amount of DE.
 Typically, that will be about one pound of powder for every five square feet of grid surface.
-A scooper like an old coffee can is very handy.
+A scooper like an old coffee can come in very handy.
 You can read my guide on how much DE to add to your filter for more specific measurements.

 Ensure that you add the DE slowly so as not to overwhelm the skimmer.
 This will help avoid having any DE fall back into the pool itself.
 When you’re done, put away your DE and rinse any that spilled off the deck, being careful not to get any in the water.